+Non-executive Director

-Non-executive Director Skills and experience Roderick is a graduate of Cambridge University and an Associate of the Chartered Institute of Banking.
-He is a strategic adviser and financier with a variety of companies and holds or has held executive or non-executive roles in corporate finance, strategic advice, TV advertising, financial services, health, property, internet services, mineral exploration & development, investment and manufacturing companies.
-Committees
+Roderick is a graduate of Cambridge University and an Associate of the Chartered Institute of Banking.
+He is a strategic adviser and financier with a variety of companies and holds or has held executive or non-executive roles in corporate finance, strategic advice,TV advertising, financial services, health, property, internet services, mineral exploration & development, investment and manufacturing companies.